-First Scrutiny: Third Sunday of Lent Year C (RCIA Option A)
+First Scrutiny: Third Sunday of Lent Year A

 Readings: Exodus 17:3-7; Romans 5:1-2,5-8; John 4:5-42

-Self-scrutiny, thirsting for water, doubting and turning against God are some of the phrases that help to focus on the message of this Sunday, using the option for Year A for the RCIA.
-This Sunday the readings focus on the symbolism of water, leading us to self-scrutiny and the realization of our own thirst for God.
+Self-scrutiny, doubting, turning against God, thirsty, the water of life.
+This Sunday the readings focus on the symbolism of water, leading us to self-scrutiny and realization of our own thirst for God.
 The readings help to connect with the first of three Scrutinies celebrated this Sunday with those elected for Baptism on the First Sunday of Lent.
 The Scrutinies are a time of soul-searching and repentance during which the candidates for Baptism and us too seek to uncover all that is weak, defective or sinful in our lives.
 They also provide an occasion to strengthen our positive qualities.
 In the ancient Church, the Scrutinies were moments for assessing the catechumens before they were judged worthy for Baptism on Easter Vigil.
 In this context, we look closely at the readings of this Sunday.
 The symbolism of water is very central in all three readings.
-In the Exodus story, the Israelites complain of being too thirsty.
-Moses is instructed by God to strike a rock in order to get water for them to drink.
+In the Exodus story, the Israelites complain of being too thirsty, and Moses is instructed by God to strike a rock in order to get water for them to drink.
 Even after abundant water gushes forth from the rock, they continue to grumble.
 Though they doubt the Lord, God in his compassion continues to lead them towards conversion.
 Paul in the second reading also speaks about God’s love that has been poured out into our hearts through the Holy Spirit in Baptism, which is a real drinking of the Spirit that quenches our spiritual thirst.